 Here is the policy we expect to follow when the run is subject to cancellation.
 Each situation is different so these are only guidelines.

 Keeping You Informed

 We will try to keep entrants informed when there is a potential for cancellation.
-We will use the Web site primarily and use HAT Run Facebook page and Twitter to supplement.
+We will use the web site primarily and use the HAT Run Facebook page and Twitter to supplement.

 Rescheduling the event is unlikely given the complexity of coordinating with the various County, State Park Service, the Steppingstone Museum and the State of Maryland.

 Packet pickup is held from 3:00 pm to 6:00 pm in the carriage barn near the start/finish area.
 If you are new to the event this is a good time to familiarize yourself with the start and finish areas as well asking any questions you may have about the event or shopping for technical running gear.